Maiks-Dev-Team/auto-tool-switcher/docs/index.md

 - **test-server.js**: Basic test script that sends initialize, tools/list, and servers_list requests to the server
 - **test-server-improved.js**: Enhanced test script with better output formatting and logging to test-results.log
+- **auto-start-servers.test.js**: Test for the automatic server startup functionality

 To run the tests: